Kenya Starts DNA Testing For School Fire Victims - UrduPoint

 Kenya Starts DNA Testing For School Fire Victims

-Kenya's government declared three days of mourning amid public anger over continued safety lapses and repeated fires in the country's schools.
+Kenya's government declared three days of mourning amid public anger over repeated fires and safety lapses in its schools.

 The children perished after flames engulfed their dormitory at the Hillside Endarasha academy, a boarding school in the central Nyeri county, as they were sleeping on Thursday night.